DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 They packed quickly.
 Efficiently.
 Left no trace of their presence.

-The route out was longer than the route in—Lina insisted on a circuitous path to avoid any chance of backtracking.
+The route out was longer than the route inï¿½Lina insisted on a circuitous path to avoid any chance of backtracking.
 It added thirty minutes to their escape, but Jason didn't argue.

 Better cautious than caught.